 You are going through a divorce; the relationship didn’t work out for whatever reason, and now it is time to divide up your life– assets, debt, and the kids– but do you really know what you have?
 The kids are obvious, but items sometimes overlooked are racked up credit cards, hidden bank accounts, and investments.
 How can you be sure you are receiving your fair share or not getting stuck with debt?
 Read on to find out!

 If you want your divorce settlement to be fair and feel your spouse may have been hiding financial matters throughout your marriage, it’s time to play detective.
 Chances are they feel these hidden assets are rightfully “theirs” and will do all they can to protect them.

-In addition to hiring an attorney to assist you with your divorce, you may consider a forensic accountant–like you see on CSI, except this guy analyzes your financials.
+In addition to hiring an Divorce Lawyer to assist you with your divorce, you may consider a forensic accountant–like you see on CSI, except this guy analyzes your financials.
 You can certainly go it alone, and if you do you can start your investigation with the tips below.

 - Tax returns.
 Reviewing your tax returns from the past 5-7 years is a great place to start!
 You are looking for any inconsistencies in income, business partnerships, or real estate investments.
 Don’t have access to them?
 You can contact the IRS and acquire Form 4506.
 By filling out and returning this form, the IRS can provide you with signed copies of your prior returns.